yldio/asap-hub/docs/decision/03-data-storage.md

 **Amazon Aurora Serverless**

 Amazon Aurora Serverless is an on-demand database.
 It starts, stops, and scales according to the needs of the application.
-Amazon Aurora Serverless supports the Data API removing the need to have a persistent connection to the cluster.
+Amazon Aurora Serverless supports the Data API, removing the need to have a persistent connection to the cluster.

 https://aws.amazon.com/rds/aurora/pricing/